Threats to Asian rhinos

 Greater one-horned rhino

-Conservation efforts have seen the number of greater one-horned (or Indian) rhinos grow from 600 to 2,575 since 1975.
+Conservation efforts have seen the number of greater one-horned rhinos grow from 600 to over 3,000 since 1975.
 At the same time, tree growth has reduced the rhinos’ grassland habitat, and the human population has also grown.
 This has led to conflict between rhinos and people over the remaining available non-forest areas.

 In this reduced living space, rhinos have destroyed farm crops and caused some human casualties, and humans have retaliated against the animals.

-The same problem exists for the other 2 Asian rhino species, with slightly different parameters.
+The same problem exists for the other two Asian rhino species.

-The issue leading to conflict with humans is not that trees are reducing grassland, but that land-clearing is reducing the rhinos’ tropical forest habitat.
+The issue leading to conflict with humans is that land-clearing is reducing the rhinos’ tropical forest habitat.

 This habitat loss not only reduces the available living space for rhinos, but also isolates and fragments rhino herds, making reproduction and genetic mixing difficult to impossible.